Azure/azure-osconfig/src/adapters/mc/README.md

 Next, go to Azure Portal | Policy | Definitions, select the subscription, then create a new Policy Definition and fill out:

 - Definition location: select here the Azure subscription.
-- Name: enter the name for the policy (e.g. for the prototype this can be "Ensure the device host name is configured")
+- Name: enter the name for the policy
 - Description: enter here the description for the policy
 - Category: Select `Use Existing` and `Guest Configuration`
 - Policy rule: paste the contents of the JSON file containing the policy definition